Prevention activities near you

 Wildfire arson investigation management course

 This course provides specialist investigators with the skills to manage serial wildfire arson events and to identify those responsible.
 With funding from the Australian Government, the ACT Emergency Services Agency has been instrumental in leading this national initiative.
-Two courses are planned for delivery at the Australian Emergency Management Institute in 2012.
+Two courses were delivered at the Australian Emergency Management Institute in 2012.

-Find out more about the Wildfire arson investigation management course on the Australian Institute of Emergency Management website.
+You can find out more about the Wildfire arson investigation management course on the Australian Institute of Emergency Management website.

 For more information contact Superintendent Richard Woods of the ACT Rural Fire Service at email@example.com.